 So everyone can be a hero.

-Accessibility professionals exist but accessibility is not one person alone, it is all of us.
-This list focuses not on wider issues of inclusion and representation, but the list items focus on ensuring that websites, game books, supplements, and adventures are made accessible to the widest variety of people, with the highest chances of compatibility with assistive technologies like screen readers, and more.
+Accessibility professionals exist – but digital and document accessibility is not the work of one person alone, it is something all of us can help with.
+This list focuses not on wider issues of inclusion and representation, but the list items focus on ensuring that websites, game books, supplements, and adventures are made accessible to the widest variety of people, using standards that should be industry-wide (should, because they often unfortunately get ignored and the disparities increase…) as a “floor”, and more.

 There is also a great resource discussing accessibility and inclusion specifically with regard to tabletop with other links – also about safety tools – on the D&D Compendium.
 Do not view the Compendium as competing: we’re all in this together.